wangren09/wangren09.github.io/_pages/resume.md

     * Modeling and Analysis of Uncertainty (Fall 2017)
     * Distributed Systems and Sensor Networks (Fall 2017)
 * Program Committee Member:
-    * Uncertainty in Artificial Intelligence (UAI) 2018
+    * Conference on Uncertainty in Artificial Intelligence (UAI) 2018
 * Reviewer:
     * IEEE Transactions on Smart Grid
     * IEEE Transactions on Automatic Control